ouspg/SoftwareHardwareSec/1.Fuzzing_technology/README.md

 [OpenSSL](https://www.openssl.org/) is a widely-used open-source cryptographic software library for Transport Layer Security and Secure Socket Layer protocols.
 In 2014, a buffer over-read vulnerability [CVE-2014-0160](https://nvd.nist.gov/vuln/detail/CVE-2014-0160) was found in the Heartbeat Extension of OpenSSL (up to version 1.0.1f) two years after the feature was introduced.
 The vulnerability allowed attackers to obtain memory contents from process memory remotely, and as a result, it compromised the integrity of secure communications.

-Since this vulnerability is caused by a memory handling-related bug, it is possible to find it using fuzzing tools like AddressSanitizer and AFL.
+Since this vulnerability is caused by a memory handling-related bug, it is possible to find it using fuzzing tools like AddressSanitizer and AFL++.
 To fuzz test the OpenSSL library, we have to have a binary file that uses the library as a fuzzing target.
 For that, we are going to use the provided [target.c](misc/target.c), which uses OpenSSL to simulate a server-client TLS handshake.

 > [!NOTE]